burntcookie90/discodrome/README.md

-# Discodrome 🎵
+# Discodrome

 Discodrome is a powerful Discord bot that streams music from your personal Subsonic server.
 It allows you to enjoy your own music collection within Discord voice channels, with commands for playing, queueing, skipping tracks, and more.

 ## Features

-🔹 Play music from your Subsonic server in Discord voice channels 🎵 🔹 Queue tracks and manage the playback order 📜
+🔹 Play music from your Subsonic server in Discord voice channels 🔹 Queue tracks and manage the playback order
-🔹 Skip tracks or clear the entire queue ⏩
+🔹 Skip tracks or clear the entire queur
-🔹 Automatic playback of similar or random tracks 🔁
+🔹 Automatic playback of similar or random tracks
-🔹 Easy setup with Docker or from source 🚀
+🔹 Easy setup with Docker or from source

 ## Installation